theghostbel/gdocs-table-downloader/README.md

 npm i gdocs-table-downloader -g
 ```
 2. Set your Google Secrets to `options.js` (see `customOptions.default.js` for example)
+3. Prepare your Google Spreadsheet:
+  a. create a service account in Google Console
+  b. add it to the list of granted users (it's enough to allow only read access)
-3. Run it
+5. Run it:
 ```
 gdocs-table-downloader --token XXX --sheets one,two --customOptions ./options.js --moduleType ESM --target ./out/{sheet}.{locale}.js
 ```
+The token can be taken from the URL.
+The example spreadsheet `https://docs.google.com/spreadsheets/d/1oFig-VwfFKP3BLsW4ZgLiw5ftAfcD4jpcUwmXBdhCPU/edit#gid=0` has token `1oFig-VwfFKP3BLsW4ZgLiw5ftAfcD4jpcUwmXBdhCPU`

 If your Google Spreadsheet had sheets `one` and `two`, each having, for example,
-`en` and `de` locales, you should get next file structure:
+`en` and `de` locales, you should get the next file structure:
 ```
 folder-where-you-ran-this-script/
 └─ out/